spring-epfl/zksk/docs/new_primitives.rst

 .. math:: c = (c_1, c_2) = (rG, rH + mG)

 for a group with generator :math:`G` and public key :math:`H = xG`.
-The owner the private key :math:`x` can decrypt the ciphertext by computing
+The owner of the private key :math:`x` can decrypt the ciphertext by computing

 .. math:: T = c_2 - x \cdot c_1 = mG